-Most of my cosmetic plastic surgery related blogs are rather technical and concern how plastic surgery procedures like
+Most of my cosmetic plastic surgery related blogs are rather technical and concern how plastic surgery procedures are performed.

 I sometimes forget that as a forum for providing plastic surgery information I should discuss the basic issues and questions that cosmetic patients have before and after surgery.
 Here I am going to talk about the differences and similarities between normal bruising and bleeding after plastic surgery and hematomas—abnormal bleeding—after surgery.